joekimmel/bananabread/_posts/2020-10-18-pumpkin-spice-basque-cheesecake.markdown

 One coworker posted [Basque Burnt Cheesecake](https://www.bonappetit.com/recipe/basque-burnt-cheesecake), which bills itself as the rough-and-ready unfussy opposite of the more difficult cheesecake that most people mean when they say cheesecake.
 So another coworker asked,
-"oooh do you think that would work as pumpkin spice cheesecake?"
+"Do you think that would work as pumpkin spice cheesecake?"

 Say no more, fam.